rackerlabs/rackspace-how-to/content/cloud-databases/managing-backups-for-cloud-databases.md

 Cloud Databases offers multiple ways to back up and restore your database.
 Backup files are stored in Cloud Files and are subject to standard Cloud Files charges.
-The files will remain in your Cloud Files account until you delete them, except for scheduled backup files, which are automatically deleted based on a set retention period.
+The files remain in your Cloud Files account until you delete them, except for scheduled backup files, which are automatically deleted based on a set retention period.